 3. Volatile Food Costs

-Check out your competition.
-For the same items, your pricing should usually be around your competitor’s.
+Check out the competition in your area.
+For the same items, the menu pricing should usually be around your competitor’s.
 But, if you plan to charge more, you should have good enough ‘differentiating’ reasons to justify.
 Perhaps, your chef is more qualified than the competitors?
 Or you are providing superior service?
-Just make sure that your customer knows why you are charging what you are.
+Just make sure that your customer knows why you are charging more.

 5. Service Costs

 The type of service offered can affect your restaurant menu pricing.
 If it’s a casual restaurant, you can charge less because you spend less on service.
-But, for a fine dining restaurant, the prices will go up as the quality of your customer service will also be better.
+But, for a fine dining restaurant, the prices will go up as the quality of your customer service and hospitality will also be better.
 As per a study by PwC, customers are willing to pay more for a better experience.
 So, you don’t shy away from spending more on the ambiance, decor, and service, as you can always charge more to cover your costs.